Skip to main content

 What's included in the 7-day Pro trial?

-Everything in Pro: all data columns, multi-protocol scanning, protocol filtering, combined “All Homes” view, Home Assistant integration, and CSV export.
+Everything in Pro: all data columns, multi-protocol scanning, protocol filtering, combined “All Homes” view, Home Assistant integration, CSV export, backup and restore, and setup code saving.
 The trial starts when you opt in.
 You can cancel any time during the 7 days through your App Store subscriptions.

 Why is Pro a subscription?

-You are not the product.
-No ads, no trackers, no selling your data.
+No ads, no trackers, and we don't sell your data.
 Your scan results stay on your device, and they stay yours.
 Paying for Pro is how we keep it that way.

-Pro funds the work: keeping up with each iOS, macOS, HomeKit, Matter, Thread, and Home Assistant release, fixing bugs, and building the next things on our roadmap.
+Pro funds the work: keeping up with each iOS, macOS, HomeKit, Matter, Thread, and Home Assistant release, fixing bugs, and building new features.

 The Free tier covers HomeKit scanning, the device list, and the room-based view.
 Pro is for people who want the full picture across protocols and who want to back what we're building.